kkeri/fluent-hs-demo/README.md

 left and right are concrete directions that depend on the presentation.

 Prefix and postfix notations are best understood in relation to the order of reading.
-In prefix notation, the operator is read first, while in postfix notation, the operator is read last.
+In prefix notation, the combinator is read first, while in postfix notation, the combinator is read last.

 ## References